Graduate Education at SUU

 - Complete Necessary Admission Exams (where applicable).
 Take the Graduate Record Exam (GRE), Millers Analogies (MAT), or, if applicable, Graduate Management Admissions Test (GMAT) as appropriate and ask that scores be directly submitted from Educational Testing Service (ETS) to the appropriate department at SUU.
 Applicants to certain programs must submit scores from the appropriate subject test of the GRE.
 Check with your department for this requirement.

 Applicants and Students with Disabilities

 Students with disabilities may contact the Disability Support Office for assistance.
-The Office may, at its discretion, based upon the facts of a particular situation, authorize accommodations, auxiliary aids, or services for temporary disabilities.
+The Office may, at its discretion, based upon the facts of a particular situation, authorize accommodations or auxiliary aids.

 International Student Admission